Tuesday, December 17, 2024

 By lowering the overall cost of the museum, legislators made it easier for the museum to come up with the donations needed to trigger the $40 million grant release even though the reality is that the overall $240 million project cost is much higher than that.

-State of wisconsin document
+State of Wisconsin document

 When the state approved the funding, the governor’s request gave the total museum amount as $170 million.
 The state document lists a “$105 million grantee match.”